On a Ragga Tip

-"On a Ragga Tip" is a song by British breakbeat hardcore group SL2, released as a single in 1992.
+"On a Ragga Tip" is a song by British breakbeat hardcore group SL2, released as a single in April 1992.
 The song contains samples of Jah Screechy's "Walk and Skank" and Kid 'n Play's "Gittin' Funky (UK Remix)".

 The song was a success, peaking at No. 2 in the United Kingdom and the Netherlands, No. 3 in Ireland and No. 42 in Belgium.
 It remains the group's biggest and best-known song.
 In 1997, a remix of the song was released and reached No. 31 in the UK.